 Mina’s data across more than 60,000 charging events showed the average price of home electricity for EVs stayed level during September at 26p, then rose to 30p in October, and 31p in November.

-Ashley Tate, CEO of Mina, said: “The claims that the cost of running an EV is now matching, or costs more, than and , is just not accurate when you look at how people really charge.
+Ashley Tate, CEO of Mina, said: “The claims that the cost of running an EV is now matching, or costs more, than petrol and diesel, is just not accurate when you look at how people really charge.

 “Our data shows that home is by far the main source of electricity for most drivers, with 92 percent of all charging undertaken there.